-3. What are the differences between the words of God conveyed by prophets in the Age of Law, and the words expressed by God incarnate?
+5. The differences between the words of God as told by prophets and the words expressed by God incarnate

 Relevant Words of God: